Monochrome901/blog/README.md

 <p><img src="https://github.com/Monochrome901/blog/blob/main/Activation/blog2.webp" widht="300" height="250" align="right"><br>
 Sigmoid function is usually used in shallow networks because of problems like sharp damp gradients during backpropagation from hidden layers to the input layers.
 Sigmoid function saturates and kills the gradient, hence initializing the weights with values too big or too small can create problem.
 Other problems faced by sigmoid function are slow convergence, and non-zero centered output thereby causing the gradient updates to propagate in different directions.</p>
 <br>
-Other functions like ReLu or tangent function were proposed to remedy some of these drawbacks.
+Functions like ReLu or tangent function were proposed to remedy some of these drawbacks.

 <h3>Hyperbolic Tangent Function ( $tanh$ ):</h3>